 Pregnancy sleeping pillows are large pillows that are available in many shapes and sizes, with each type having different benefits.
 They're specifically designed to help expecting mothers sleep in a fetal position while offering support for their growing baby bumps and other areas of the body.

 Mattress Pad Protectors

-Pregnancy wouldn’t be complete without the all-too-familiar night sweats and morning sickness.
+Pregnancy wouldn't be complete without the all-too-familiar night sweats and morning sickness.
 A mattress protector is crucial during this time to help ensure that your mattress stays clean and dry.
-For pregnancy and beyond, mattress protectors shield your mattress from liquids, dust mites and allergens, and provide barrier that goes on like a fitted sheet.
-They are breathable, removable and machine-washable for easy upkeep!
+For pregnancy and beyond, mattress protectors shield your mattress from liquids, dust mites and allergens and provide a barrier that goes on like a fitted sheet.
+They are breathable, removable and machine-washable for easy upkeep.